tpatel28/TejsBookStore/TejsBookStore/README.txt

 Created new class and interface for UnitOfWork and commited to github 1847
-Added -  services.AddScoped<IUnitOfWork, UnitOfWork>(); to startup.cs and with using statement
+Added -  services.AddScoped<IUnitOfWork, UnitOfWork>(); to startup.cs and with using statement 1900
+Created new index.cshtml used template Empty(wihtout model) and added code from the blackbroad and modified the nav link